 Fine Art

-Using the same ancient traditional materials that her mother, grandmothers and ancestors used, Taalrumiq creates original Inuit fine art that reference Inuvialuit history, their contemporary existence and experience in today's world.
-She sources traditional materials from the Inuvialuit Settlement Region with help from family and friends.
+Using the same ancient traditional materials that her mother, grandmothers and ancestors used, Taalrumiq creates original Inuit fine art that reference Inuvialuit history, contemporary existence and experience in today's world.
+She sources traditional materials from the Inuvialuit Settlement Region with help from family and friends, upcycles thrifted materials and fur into her art and fashion pieces.

 Inuvialuit-izing digital spaces

-Taalrumiq’s social media channels feature compelling, educational short format videos about Inuvialuit culture, art, clothing, traditional cuisine, lifestyle, as well as original skits and humour.
+Taalrumiq’s social media channels feature compelling, educational short format videos about Inuvialuit culture, art, clothing, traditional cuisine, lifestyle, original skits and humour.
 She is Inuvialuit-izing popular trends, ensuring authentic representation and visibility on popular social media platforms.

 2021 Indigenous Creator Circle, TikTok Canada